syncfusion-content/install-docs/Common/Essential-Studio/Installation/Installation-errors.md

 #### Problem

 **Error Message:** Another installation is in progress.
-You must complete that installation before continuing this one.
-If you click cancel, setup will be cancelled.
+You cannot complete this installation without completing all other currently active installations.
+Click cancel to end this setup, or retry to attempt to install again.

 ![](Errors/Installation_Errors_img4.png)